Non-Compete | Employee & IP Data Theft | Non-Solicitation

 These matters involve identifying whether individuals that have left one organization have taken intellectual property (IP) and/or are in violation of a non-compete agreement, non-solicitation agreement or other such protective covenant.
 Depending on the strategy of the case and the egregiousness of the actions, the lack of any kind of protective covenant hasn’t prevented clients from being able to prove damages and win their case.

-Vestige is well-positioned to respond to the time-sensitive nature of these cases.
+Vestige is well-positioned to respond to the time-sensitive nature of these intellectual property protection cases.
 Our understanding of the manner in which to prove these cases, our ability to quickly and accurately analyze the data and to articulate the findings often helps support motions for Temporary Restraining Orders (TROs), help the legal team prepare for Preliminary Injunctions and to support Motions to Compel the Production of Computer Systems owned and/or operated by the party opponent.

 How we help Plaintiffs